tidalcycles/tidal-doc/blog/contributor_profile_cleary.md

 **What functions and coding approaches do you like to use?**

-- I tend to make a point to separate my rhythmic and harmonic elements for easy reuse (`struct` and `n`/`note`) - which is a hangover from the collaborative nature of the WeekendJam sessions.
+> I tend to make a point to separate my rhythmic and harmonic elements for easy reuse (`struct` and `n`/`note`) - which is a hangover from the collaborative nature of the WeekendJam sessions.
 I keep the code for most sets I play on [Github](https://github.com/cleary/livecode/tree/main/sets).

 **Do you use Tidal with other tools / environments?**

-- I've done some external software synth control (Vital/Yoshimi), I also have a Midi Fighter Twister controller which sometimes gets a run - I tend to keep it pretty vanilla though, particularly since doing the workshop tours last year.
+> I've done some external software synth control (Vital/Yoshimi), I also have a Midi Fighter Twister controller which sometimes gets a run.
+I tend to keep it pretty vanilla though, particularly since doing the workshop tours last year.
 Also, [estuary](https://estuary.mcmaster.ca) of course.

 ## Music
 **Tell us about your livecoding music.
 What musical genre(s) or style(s) describe it best?**

-- Varied?
+> Varied?
 I don't really know much about genres - for more musical stuff, I tend to make use of western music theory.
 If I'm doing solely rhythmic stuff I tend to try and push myself [outside my common use 4/4 6/8 time signatures](https://youtu.be/to1_4id_oyc) - the few patterns I did for [#patternuary this year](https://youtube.com/playlist?list=PLt8O3WdGnQjdh9SJqIQeku8u9g1acI5Y5) probably highlight that variety fairly well.

 **How has your music evolved since you have been livecoding?**

-- Yeah, _a lot_ - I played "traditional" instruments before I started.
+> Yeah, _a lot_ - I played "traditional" instruments before I started.
 The biggest evolution has involved trying to break out of all the subconscious composer lockin that comes with that (fixed tempos, chords limited by number of fingers/how far they can stretch, increasing the number of simultaneous voices).
 It's moved from what I could do on a guitar/bass/piano with 10 fingers and a looper to beyond orchestral possibilities (and exposed my lack of compositional knowledge in that area!).

 **What samples or instruments do you like to work with?**

-- Anything :) I've been trying to get more comfortable [working with break samples](https://youtu.be/JsZPN3yqu2s) a bit lately.
+> Anything :) I've been trying to get more comfortable [working with break samples](https://youtu.be/JsZPN3yqu2s) a bit lately.

 **What projects are you currently working on / planning?
 What's next?**